jonathanpotter/k8s-mini-lab/README.md

 # Your username
 # Your password

 # Target the devenablement-dev project.
-You will see an "*" next to project you are currently targeting.
+You will see an "*" next to the targeted project.
 oc project devenablement-dev
 oc projects
 ```